As you’re optimizing your site for search, you’re going to eventually ask the big question:

-You might optimize a blog post to rank for a high volume, easy keyword that doesn’t have a great conversion potential, because the traffic that comes to your blog probably isn’t going to make a purchase anyway.
+You might optimize a blog post to rank for a high volume, an easy keyword that doesn’t have a great conversion potential because the traffic that comes to your blog probably isn’t going to make a purchase anyway.
 Meanwhile, you’ll probably optimize a product page for a keyword with a very high conversion potential, even if it’s a little more difficult and doesn’t have a huge search volume.

 The better your insights into things like keyword value and your own capabilities, the more likely you are to generate gobs of traffic from search.